ejaronne/second-layer-example-inspec-overlay-profile-against-1st-layer-example-inspec-overlay-profile/README.md

 # second-layer-example-inspec-overlay-profile-against-1st-layer-example-inspec-overlay-profile
-Example InSpec profile overlay to validate the secure configuration of Red Hat Enterprise Linux 7 against [DISA's](https://iase.disa.mil/stigs/Pages/index.aspx) Red Hat Enterprise Linux 7 STIG Version 2 Release 6.
+Second layer Example InSpec profile overlay to use what's in https://github.com/ejaronne/example-inspec-overlay-profile-against-rhel7-stig-baseline-profile, add/overlay as needed, and validate the secure configuration of Red Hat Enterprise Linux 7 against [DISA's](https://iase.disa.mil/stigs/Pages/index.aspx) Red Hat Enterprise Linux 7 STIG Version 2 Release 6.

 ## Getting Started
 It is intended and recommended that InSpec and this profile overlay be run from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __ssh__.